Daste/gtd-tasks-with-udas/README.md

 The ```tdo``` command is a wrapper around the add command that sets the gtd-type:action attribute

-The ```twait``` command is a wrapper around the add command that sets the gtd-type:waiting-for attribute
+The ```twait``` command is a wrapper around the add command that sets the gtd-type:awaiting attribute

 The ```tmaybe``` command is a wrapper around the add command that sets the gtd-type:maybe attribute